OWASP/www-project-sidekek/index.md

 layout: col-sidebar
 title: OWASP SideKEK
-tags: example-tag
+tags: owasp-sidekek
-level: 1
+level: 2
-type: code/tool/documentation or other
+type: code
-pitch: A very brief, one-line description of your project
+pitch: Simple tool to protect cryptographic master keys (key encryption keys, KEKs) in a way that is resistant to some of the most common remote file exfiltration attacks.

 ---